teradici/deploy/dev/domain-controller/README.md

 The CAM solution is deployed on your Microsoft Azure account with an ARM template provided by Teradici.
 Once you have completed the template form on Microsoft Azure you can start deployment.
 Information on deploying CAM, as well as additional information on the solutions architecture and deployment parameters are outlined in the following sections.

-The following image gives an outline of the CAM POC Architecture:
+The following image gives an outline of the CAM Technical Preview Architecture:

 **CAM Architecture**